-(b) in a special case and for the avoidance of injustice after the teleconference, for example, discovery after the teleconference that a non-party is in possession of relevant documents.
-A request for an order for direction for production made after the telephone conference should be made in writing, setting out the reasons why the direction should be issued (see rule 47).
+(b) in a special case and for the avoidance of injustice after the preliminary conference, for example, discovery after the preliminary conference that a non-party is in possession of relevant documents.
+A request for an order for direction for production made after the preliminary conference should be made in writing, setting out the reasons why the direction should be issued (see rule 47).

 22. In deciding whether to order the issue of a direction for production, the member may:

 (b) direct the time for service of the direction and the time for production by the producer;